skybig233/Flye/docs/USAGE.md

 We performed our benchmarks with raw ONT reads (R7-R10) with error rate 5-15%.
 Due to the biased error pattern, per-nucleotide accuracy is usually lower for ONT data than with PacBio data, especially in homopolymer regions.
+Use `--nano-raw` mode for ONT reads.

 ### PacBio HiFi